david-lorenzo-vargas/audio-player-animations/README.md

 # AUDIO PLAYER ANIMATIONS

 ## Description
 Animation created with HTML and SCSS for an audio player.
-The animations would start runing once the music is playing
+The animations would start running once the music is playing

 ## Technologies
 HTML, SCSS, @keyframes